5 Eco - Friendly Fashion Brands Leading Sustainable Style

 Discover how these five fashion brands have nailed their eco-friendly values and how you can make your brand sustainable too.

-Buying less but better is a mantra that we should all try to stick by.
-Especially when you consider eye-opening stats like 23kg of greenhouse gases are generated for each kilo of fabric produced and 400% more carbon emissions are produced if garments are worn five times instead of 50.
+Buying less but better is a mantra that we should all try to stick to.
+Especially when you consider eye-opening stats like 23kg of greenhouse gases are generated for each kilo of fabric produced, and 400% more carbon emissions are produced if garments are worn five times instead of 50.

 Eco-friendly fashion is becoming increasingly popular, with last year seeing a 47% increase in people searching for ethical fashion items.
-And we’re about to make that search much easier for you.
+And we’re about to make that search much easier for you, highlighting ethical fashion brands and fair trade fashion brands that walk the talk.

 Here are five of the eco-friendly fashion brands to watch - stylishly leading the way in sustainability: